The Good Run is a choice of 2.5km and 5km runs taking place in

 IN AID OF

-The Good Run is a charity fun run taking place on Good Friday in the stunning grounds of St. Anne’s Park, Raheny in Dublin.
-All proceeds raised from the event will go towards supporting the fight against Motor Neurone Disease.
+The Good Run is a charity fun run taking place on Good Friday, 19 April 2019 in the stunning grounds of St. Anne’s Park, Raheny in Dublin.
+Proceeds raised from the event will go towards supporting the fight against Motor Neurone Disease.

 You can choose to run either the 5km or the shorter 2.5km option.